adica/embed-items/README.md

 When the `feed.js` script run - it build an `iframe` on the host page and refer its `src` attribute to the relevant item on `playbuzz` servers.

-That way - we control the entire `iframe` page, the host side does not care how we handle it, and there is a separation between the `host` and the `iframe` page.
+That way - we control the entire `iframe` page. the host side does not care how we handle it, and there is a separation between the `host` and the `iframe` page.

 While this method works for many years for many sites (`youtube` still use it for example), it had many flows:
- * `iframe` assets are prioritized very low on browser queue - the browser will allocate resources to our page after the host page, and it will slow our page render.
+ * `iframe` assets are prioritized very low on browser queue - the browser will allocate resources to our page only after the host page, and it will slow our page render.
- * `iframe` is not responsive. so every time the host page change its layout (phone tilt) we need to know about it.
+ * `iframe` is not responsive. so every time the host page change its layout (phone tilt for example) we need to know about it on our `feed.js` and change our `iframe` layout as well.
- * hard to do SEO - the pages index like its `playbuzz` pages instead of the host.
+ * it's hard to do optimise SEO - google will index the page like its `playbuzz` page, and our partners would like it to be index on their domain.
  * `post-messages` (a way to communicate between `iframe` and the host) are very slow.

 TODO: